maarxx/MoreAlerts/README.md

 This alert follows whether a pawn is suffering from negative thought about not being able to sleep with their lover or spouse.

+### Immunity Death

+This alert looks for pawns with diseases with Immunity percentages and Severity percentages.
+It does rough math to approximate which will hit 100% first, and throws this alert for any pawn which might die of 100% severity before 100% immunity.
+The math is conservative and errs on the side of assuming death.

 # Specific Additional Features

 None, as of yet.